bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 };
 ```

-For Derived, we wanted to seperate the implementation from the interface, becuause in many important cases, the usual implemetation of derived was too heavy.
-We would like to came up with an design that looked something like that (in terms of 'proxy'):
+We wanted to came up mit soemthing like, this:
 ```c++
 class Base {
 public: